In the middle of the desert you can say anything you want

 - "1234:80"

-And then in the cloudflare zero trust UI add a tunnel from localhost:1234
+And then in the cloudflare zero trust UI add a tunnel from localhost:1234.

-, but the thing is accessible through cloudflare’s servers as both http and https.
+Neat thing is that tunnel type HTTP refers to the connection to the host running cloudflared, but the thing is accessible through cloudflare’s servers as both http and https.
 No need to manually do any certs stuff!

 Wanted to run frp’s client frpc with docker to forward the SSH port.